 A bookstore voucher is a way to use your Financial Aid refund before the funds are received by the university.
 You can use up to $600.00 per semester ($250.00 per summer session) of your excess financial aid credit to purchase books and supplies at the RU Bookstore.
 In order to obtain the bookstore voucher follow these steps:

 7. I withdrew with a "W".
 Why can't I get a refund?

 If a student withdraws from all classes with a "W" after the fourth week after the Census Date, the student will not be eligible for a refund of tuition and fees.
 Please refer to the withdrawal policy for additional information.
 Exceptions to the withdrawal policy may be granted.

-In order to clear the block on your account, you must pay the outstanding balance in full or complete the required paperwork before a Bursar's Office employee will be able to remove the block.
+To clear the hold on your account, you must pay the outstanding balance in full or complete the required paperwork before a Bursar's Office staff member can remove it.

 9. How long do I have to cancel my registration in order to get a refund in full?